csbrightside/craigbaldwin.com/site/content/about/_index.md

   copy="I'm Craig Baldwin, I live in London and work at We Make Websites.
 I'm a front-end developer, pod development lead, Shopify expert, and avid runner."
 >}}

-Working at We Make Websites I specialise in the front-end development of Shopify eCommerce stores as part of the leading Shopify Plus expert in the UK.
+Working at [We Make Websites](https://wemakewebsites.com/) I specialise in the front-end development of Shopify eCommerce stores as part of the leading Shopify Plus expert in the UK.
 Within six months I was made development lead of an internal team (pod) and put in charge of digital security and documentation.
-Since then I've led the development of, and launched, two technically challenging stores.
-Both went on to become ongoing retainer clients.
+Since then I've led the development of, and launched, four stores.
+I have since led the ongoing development of two of them.

-In the past with Intermedia, I've worked on projects for a diverse range of clients including B&Q, NATS, adidas, Network Rail, Madderson London, TK Maxx, and the Roald Dahl Museum.
-I've created websites, Shopify stores, books, magazines, brochures, posters, animations, and videos.

 ## Skills
-I regularly work with HTML, SCSS, vanilla JavaScript, jQuery, APIs, Shopify Liquid, Bitbucket, DeployBot, Git, and Figma.
-I also have experience with GraphQL, Webpack, Sketch, Photoshop, Illustrator, InDesign, InVision, Google Analytics, Google Tag Manager, and datalayers.
-Our workflow includes Asana, GSuite, Slite, Teamweek, and VS Code.
+Regularly work with HTML, SCSS, vanilla JavaScript, APIs, Shopify Liquid, Bitbucket, DeployBot, Git, and Figma.
+Also have experience with GraphQL, Webpack, Sketch, Photoshop, Illustrator, InDesign, InVision, Google Tag Manager, and datalayers.
+The company workflow includes Asana, GSuite, Slite, and VS Code.

 ## Responsibilities

-As pod development lead I manage a small team of developers, providing code review feedback and development guidance.
-I liaise with project managers to create briefs, solve technical hurdles, provide estimates, and maintain client documentation.
-I also oversee We Make Websites' internal documentation and coding guidelines.
+As pod development lead I manage a small team of developers, providing code review feedback and development guidance ensuring code quality.
+I work with project managers to create briefs, solve technical hurdles, provide quotes, maintain client documentation, and write tech specs.
+Also oversee We Make Websites' internal documentation and coding guidelines, and support development of the company framework.

 ## Experience
 Studied Graphic Design and Photography at the [Winchester School of Art](http://www.southampton.ac.uk/wsa/index.page), graduated in 2010 with a 2:1.
 In 2017 started working at We Make Websites as a front-end developer.
-Previously worked for [Intermedia](https://intermediasolutions.com/), [RocketBase](http://rocketbase.co.uk/), and [ais London](https://www.linkedin.com/company/ais-london/).
-For more detail please view my [LinkedIn](http://uk.linkedin.com/in/craigbaldwin/) page.
+Previously worked for [Intermedia](https://intermediasolutions.com/).
+For more detail view my [LinkedIn](http://uk.linkedin.com/in/craigbaldwin/) page.
 For references please [contact me](/contact).

 ## Personal
-In my spare time I enjoy [running](https://www.strava.com/athletes/craigbaldwin), swimming, and [walking](/stats/mountains).
-I like to keep track of all my [stats](/stats).
+In my spare time I enjoy [running, swimming](https://www.strava.com/athletes/craigbaldwin), and [walking](/stats/mountains).
+I like to keep track of all my [stats](/stats/distances).
 I'm most at home on the fells of the Lake District which I try to visit as often as possible.
 I hope to one day have climbed all 214 fells described by Alfred Wainwright.